Dr. Brightman explains what your thyroid is, and how to know if it’s working correctly

 The dangers of having an overactive thyroid include sweating, profound weight loss, and rapid heartbeat.
 It’s not healthy for the heart to be beating like that.
 There’s something called thyroid storm that can happen, when — all of a sudden — a ton of thyroid hormone starts circulating in the bloodstream, and your heart rate, blood pressure, and even body temperature rise rapidly.
 If untreated, this can be fatal.
 The treatment for hyperthyroidism is a bit more complex, and may require radiation or surgery.

 How does a doctor treat and evaluate these issues?

 We always do an exam of the thyroid.
-Some people have a thyroid that is uniformly large, and sometimes we feel nodules, but either way any abnormality needs to be evaluated through a blood test and frequently an ultrasound as well.
-Nodules are very common.
-Nodules are growths in the thyroid gland, that are like solid or fluid filled lumps.
-Most of them are benign and don’t cause symptoms, but probably about 5% of the time they are not benign.
+Some people have a thyroid that’s uniformly large, and sometimes we feel nodules, but either way, any abnormality needs to be evaluated through a blood test and frequently an ultrasound as well.
+Nodules are very common — they’re growths in the thyroid gland that are like solid or fluid-filled lumps.
+Most of them are benign and don’t cause symptoms, but probably about 5% of the time, they are not benign.
 So if you have thyroid nodules, you need to be evaluated, because in rare circumstances they can be cancerous.

 This interview has been edited and condensed